-For equity investors, the risks are clear, but fixed income investors can view the growth in AI capital expenditure through a different lens.
-In fixed income markets, we view the surge in financing for AI infrastructure as an opportunity to access attractive, low-risk debt from issuers that rarely come to market – or through structures typically offering a yield premium relative to similarly rated corporate bonds.
+For equity investors, the risks are clear, but we believe fixed income investors can view the growth in AI capital expenditure through a different lens.
+In fixed income markets, we view the surge in financing for AI infrastructure as an opportunity to access attractive, low-risk debt from high quality issuers that rarely come to market – or through structures typically offering a yield premium relative to similarly rated corporate bonds.

 Riding the AI infrastructure build out